david-morris/pytagfs/README.md

 ### Hidden Files

 A file is hidden when your path does not include all their tags, but all tags in your path do apply to the file.
 When your path contains exactly the tags of a file, it is shown non-hidden.
+This is because most file managers let you quickly toggle whether hidden files are shown, so you can use that property to quickly see if you have all the tags you want on a specific file or files.

 A tag is hidden when adding it to your path would mean you have no more matching files.
 However, tags are never hidden directly inside the mountpoint.